At this point, after practicing the concepts in Letterforms at Their Core, you're ready to start moving on to bigger and better things!

 8. Drawing Monospace Letterforms

 To be honest, I've never drawn monospace lettering for a client.
-It's not as appealing as the rest of styles you're now capable of, but it's still something to add to the knowledge base!
+It's not as appealing as the rest of the styles you're now capable of, but it's still something to add to the knowledge base!
 You either have never seen this style of typography or barely at all.
 The reason is that monospaced fonts were used with the first computers and their terminals.
-Those computers had very limited graphical capabilities so a fixed width (monospace) typeface was needed.
+Those computers had very limited graphical capabilities, so a fixed-width (monospace) typeface was needed.